SovnSkyrim/AmongSovngardesStars/README.md

 - System :
   - Load From File

-#### Frostfall - IF YOU DO NOT WANT TO USE IT, ACTIVATE ONE TIME THEN DEACTIVATE MANUALLY, IT'LL HAVE A SHIT SCRIPT THAT MIGHT BLOAT YOUR SAVE IF YOU ONLY LEAVE IT DEACTIVATED
-**Note : DO NOT ACTIVATE FROSTFALL UNTIL AFTER YOU CHOOSE YOUR PATH WITH THE MARA STATUE.**

-- Overview → Frostfall Status :
-  - Frostfall Is: Enabled (This will require you to exit and wait until you see the message "Done!
-Frostfall is enabled")
-- Profiles → Settings Profiles :
-  - Load Profile

-#### Hunterborn
-**Note : DO NOT ACTIVATE FROSTFALL UNTIL AFTER YOU CHOOSE YOUR PATH WITH THE MARA STATUE.**

-- Features :
-  - Start Hunterborn

 #### Immersive Armors
 - Armor Options → Distribution :
   - Barbarian Hero Armor : Disabled